Joseph Jesselli

+On December, 28, 2024, his nephew Anthony Cumia reported that his uncle had died earlier that day.

 Jesselli Guitars

 Joseph Jesselli makes both acoustic and electric guitars.
 Instruments can take months, or years, to complete depending upon numerous factors.
 His instruments are known for both excellent tone as well as ornate design elements and superior quality.
 Jesselli guitars are usually made to order and tend to cost over ten thousand dollars each.
 Instruments that are not made to order will be singular works of the maker's own exacting standards.
 With the exception of his first guitar, all Jesselli guitars are hollow-body.
 Even the electric guitars, which may look like solid body instruments, are in fact hollow.

 The guitars can be very ornate and include many exotic materials, such as extinct mastodon tusk, Brazilian rosewood, ebony, Black Walnut, legally-sourced ivory and semi-precious gemstones such as jade.

-Another aspect of Jesselli instruments that sets him apart is his penchant for designing and building most every component on the guitar.
+Another aspect of Jesselli instruments that sets him apart is his penchant for designing and building nearly every component on the guitar.
 Most makers are content to simply buy and install many of their parts.
 On a Jesselli, the tuning machine buttons, truss rod cover, selector switch cap, pickup covers/mounting rings, volume and tone knobs, bridge, and tailpiece are all part of the canvas and therefore cannot be overlooked.
 No expense in time or material cost is spared in creating even the most peripheral of components.
 The maker views the instrument as more than just a tool for making music.
 A Jesselli guitar is functional art.

 Jesselli guitars are extremely rare.
-The maker estimates he has made fewer than 120 guitars, as of 2011.
-These are not production guitars, but unique handmade works of art.
-If you come across one, refrain from modifying it beyond basic maintenance.
-They are fine instruments, but foremost, each is a unique work of art and no two guitars are the same.
-Even within model templates, rarely are the headstocks, inlay design, pickup, or Tone-wood choices the same.
-Modifying a Jesselli guitar is akin to changing the colors on a rare painting, or taking a chisel to a sculpture.
-If the tone of the instrument doesn't suit a musician, they are encouraged to sell the guitar, unmodified, or contact the maker directly.
+These are not production guitars, and t maker estimated that he had made fewer than 120 guitars, as of 2011.